RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/README.md

 ## Installation

-You can use HACS by adding this reposity as a custom Integration repository in HACS settings, or install the component manually:
+You can use HACS by adding this repository as a custom Integration repository in HACS settings, or install the component manually:

 - Put the files from `/custom_components/skyq/` in your folder `<config directory>/custom_components/skyq/`